 We developed the BATS tracking system in an interdisciplinary DFG research unit.
-This innovative 'wireless biologging network' consists of animal-borne mobile nodes ('proximity sensors'), stationary download stations for remote and automated data access and can be extended by stationary versions of proximity sensors.
-Animal-borne proximity sensors document associations among indidual anmials and stationary proximity sensors may be installed at food resources or roosting sites to log individual visitation rates.
+This innovative 'Wireless Biologging Network' consists of animal-borne mobile nodes ('proximity sensors'), stationary download stations for remote and automated data access, and can be extended by stationary versions of proximity sensors.
+Animal-borne proximity sensors document associations among individual animals and stationary proximity sensors may be installed at food resources or roosting sites to log individual visitation rates.

-left: bare proximity logger; final weight is 1-2g including housing and battery; runtimes vary between 1-3 weeks depending on battery size
+left: bare proximity sensor; final weight is ca. 1-2 g including housing and battery; runtimes vary between 1-3 weeks depending on battery size.

 right: stationary proximity sensor for monitoring sites of interest.
 For our research, we place them inside roosts to monitor bat roosting schedules or near flowers to study foraging strategies in nectar-feeding bats.